 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 It is a very straightforward process to test your home network speed; all you need is a device with a web browser.
-There are a few things you can do, though, to make sure you get the most accurate reading of your download and upload speeds.

 What Are You Testing?

 When testing your home network speed, you are looking for two basic stats: download speed and upload speed.